Turn your smartphone into a pro Zoom camera rig instead of overpaying for a webcam

 Get the Iriun apps for macOS, Windows, and Ubuntu here.

 Though, if you'd rather shunt your entire communications facility over to your phone or tablet, you'll only need to download the app for your conferencing client of choice.
-If you'd rather be doing something else on your computer than staring at your co-workers' faces (no offense to them), this option should clear up some physical and mental bandwidth for you.
+Rather do something else on your computer than staring at your co-workers' faces (no offense to them)?
+This option should clear up some physical and mental bandwidth for you.

 Either way you do it, it's a good idea to keep all your devices plugged into power as these video calls use plenty of juice.

-Note: This article was originally published on March 26.
-We've updated it with new stock and price checks plus a few new product recommendations on May 10.
-This information changes frequently, so please be patient with us as we continue to update our product recommendations and their availability.